 CONFLICT OF INTEREST QUESTIONNAIRE For vendor doing business with local governmental entity FORM CIQ This questionnaire reflects changes made to the law by H.B.
 23, 84th Leg., Regular Session.
 OFFICEU SE ONLY This questionnaire is being filed in accordance with Chapter 176, Local Government Code, by a vendor who has a business relationship as defined by Section 176.001(1-a) with a local governmental entity and the vendor meets requirements under Section 176.006(a).
 Date Received By law this questionnaire must be filed with the records administrator of the local governmental entity not later than the 7th business day after the date the vendor becomes aware of facts that require the statement to be filed.
 See Section 176.006(a-1), Local Government Code.
 A vendor commits an offense if the vendor knowingly violates Section 176.006, Local Government Code .
 An offense under this section is a misdemeanor.
-Name of vendor who has a business relationship with local governmental entity.
-Asphalt Inc. Aba Lone Star Pavins Check this box if you are filing an update to a previously filed questionnaire.
-(The law requires that you file an updated completed questionnaire with the ap later than the 7th business day after the date on which you became aware that the origin complete or inaccurate.)
+1 Name of vendor who has a business relationship with local governmental entity.
+2 Asphalt Inc Aba Lone Star Pavins Check this box if you are filing an update to a previously filed questionnaire.
+(The law requires that you file an updated completed questionnaire with the appropriate filing authority not later than the 7th business day after the date on which you became aware that the originally filed questionnaire was incomplete or inaccurate.)
 Name of local government officer about whom the information in this section is being disc losed.
-Name of Officer This section (item 3 including subparts A, B, C, & D) must be completed for each officer of employment or other business relationship as defined by Section 176.001(1-a), Local Govern pages to this Form CIQ as necessary.
-A. Is the local government officer named in this section receiving or likely to receive taxable in ment Code.
+Name of Officer This section (item 3 including subparts A, B, C, & D) must be completed for each officer employment or other business relationship as defined by Section 176.001(1-a), Local Govern pages to this Form CIQ as necessary.
+A. Is the local government officer named in this section receiving or likely to receive taxable in mentCode.
 Attach additional income, from the vendor?
-Yes No B. Is the vendor receiving or likely to receive taxable income, other than investment income, fro government officer named in this section AND the taxable income is not received from the lo Yes No C. Is the filer of this questionnaire employed by a corporation or other business entity wi government officer serves as an officer or director, or holds an ownership interest of one per Yes No D. Describe each employment or business and family relationship with the local government at officer named in this section.
-4 - I The second secon 4/21
+Yes No B. Is the vendor receiving or likely to receive taxable income, other than investment income, fro government officer named in this section AND the taxable income is not received from the log Yes No C. Is the filer of this questionnaire employed by a corporation or other business entity wi government officer serves as an officer or director, or holds an ownership interest of one per Yes No D. Describe each employment or business and family relationship with the local government officer named in this section.
+4 Signature of vendor doing business with the governmental entity 4/21 Date Adopted 80/2015